-(c) Service fees - Insurance contracts of the policyholders are charged for policy administration services, surrenders and other contract fees.
-Fees such as withdrawal fee, cancellation fee and policy fee are recognized at point in time. (d) Other income - Income from other sources is recognized when earned.
+(c) Service Fees - Insurance contracts of the policyholders are charged for policy administration services, surrenders and other contract fees.
+Fees such as withdrawal fee, cancellation fee and policy fee are recognized at point in time.

+(d) Other Income - Income from other sources is recognized when earned.

 The Company also earns other income from reinstatement fees, which is recognized as income once the Company performed the service.
-These are accounted for by the Company in accordance with PFRS 15.
+These are accounted for by the Company in accordance with PFRS 15, Revenue from Contracts with Customers.